What are Brainwaves?

 With the discovery of brainwaves came the discovery that electrical activity in the brain will change depending on what the person is doing.
 For instance, the brainwaves of a sleeping person are vastly different that the brainwaves of someone wide awake.
 Over the years, more sensitive equipment has brought us closer to figuring out exactly what brainwaves represent and with that, what they mean about a person’s health and state of mind.

-You can a lot about a person simply by observing their brainwave patterns.
-For example, anxious people tend to produce an overabundance of high Beta waves while people with ADD/ADHA tend to produce an overabundance of slower Alpha/Theta brainwaves.
+You can learn a lot about a person simply by observing their brainwave patterns.
+For example, anxious people tend to produce an overabundance of high Beta waves while people with ADD/ADHD tend to produce an overabundance of slower Alpha/Theta brainwaves.

 Researchers have found that not only are brainwaves representative of a mental state, but they can be stimulated to change a person’s mental state, and this in turn can help with a variety of mental issues.

 Our brains have the plasticity to change in relation to its environment.

 Brainwave Entrainment refers to the brain’s electrical response to rhythmic sensory stimulation, such as pulses of sound or light.

 When the brain is given a stimulus, through the ears, eyes or senses, it emits an electrical charge in response, called a Cortical Evoked Response.
 These electrical responses travel throughout the brain to become what you “see and hear.”
 This activity can be measured using sensitive electrodes attached to the scalp.